Sourdough Starter Recipe

 Learn how to make a Sourdough Starter from scratch the easy way with this comprehensive, step-by-step tutorial.
 It's easy to cultivate a strong starter that will have you baking healthy sourdough bread in about 7 days!

-Day 2: Stir the starter, cover the jar loosely and let it rest for 24 hours.
+On the second day, give the starter a stir, loosely cover the jar and let it rest for another 24 hours.

 Repeat daily feedings until the starter is ready to bake with.
 You'll know it's ready when it doubles in size within 4-12 hours after feeding it, the texture looks light and fluffy with plenty of bubbles on the surface and around the sides of the jar.
 Colder kitchens will take longer than warmer kitchens.

 If you are using a scale, here are the ingredients converted to grams:

 How to perform a "float test".
 When the starter has doubled in size, drop a tablespoon into a jar of room temperature water.
 If it floats, it a good indication it is ready to bake with.
 If it drops to the bottom keep feeding and try again.

 - 1 cup flour = 120g

 - 2 tablespoons flour = 15g